cedarconnor/ComfyUI_HunyuanWorld/README.md

 **Model Path Issues**: The node pack automatically detects your ComfyUI installation directory.
 If you see "model not found" errors, ensure:
 - FLUX models are in `C:\ComfyUI\models\unet\`
 - HunyuanWorld models are in `C:\ComfyUI\models\Hunyuan_World\`

+**Offline Mode Limitation**: Currently requires internet access during first-time model loading to download FLUX configuration files.
+If you see "403 Forbidden" or "local configs not found" errors, this is expected.
+Complete offline mode is under development.

+**Temporary Workaround**: For offline panorama generation, use ComfyUI's native FLUX nodes with HunyuanWorld LoRA weights loaded separately.

 **VRAM Issues**: Use CPU offloading and VAE tiling in the model loader settings for systems with limited VRAM.